ziebamikolaj/python-react-currency-converter/README.md

 # python-react-currency-converter

-This is a simple Python program that converts one currency to another.
+This is a simple react app with python api that converts one currency to another.

 ## Installation